Individual protection

 Key facts

-• Individual protection 2014 gives individuals a protected lifetime allowance equal to the value of their pension savings on 5 April 2014, subject to an overall maximum of £1.5 million.
+• Individual protection 2014 gives individuals a protected lump sum and death benefit allowance equal to the value of their pension savings on 5 April 2014, subject to an overall maximum of £1.5 million.

-• Individual protection 2016 gives individuals a protected lifetime allowance equal to the value of their pension savings on 5 April 2016, subject to an overall maximum of £1.25 million.
+• Individual protection 2016 gives individuals a protected lump sum and death benefit allowance equal to the value of their pension savings on 5 April 2016, subject to an overall maximum of £1.25 million.

 • Pension contributions can continue to be paid.
-The value of any pension savings above the protected lifetime allowance will be liable to an income tax charge.
+The value of any pension savings above the lump sum allowance and lump sum and death benefit allowance will be liable to an income tax charge.

-• There is no deadline for applying for individual protection 2016.
+• The deadline for applying for individual and fixed protection 2016 was 5 April 2025

 What is individual protection?